BotTech/dev-setup/README.md

 ## Usage

-ℹ️ This is what the usage will look like to give you a feel for what the end result is.
-Follow the instructions below on [creating a fork](#creating-a-fork).
+ℹ️ EXAMPLE: This is just an exmaple to demonstrate how this repository can be used once configured.
+Do not actually follow these instructions but instead skip ahead to [creating a fork](#creating-a-fork).

 ### Setting up your development environment